Anomalous Mean-Squared Displacement in Quantum Active Matter from a Wigner Phase-Space Framework

-where $\gamma$ and $B_i$ are friction and diffusion coefficients.
+where $\bar\gamma$ and $B_i$ are friction and diffusion coefficients.
+Note that $x(t)$ and $p(t)$ in Eq.~\eqref{eq:langevinL} are different from $x$ and $p$ in Eq.~\eqref{eq:AW}.
+The latter are phase-space variables.
 The thermostat acting on the positional degrees of freedom contributes to the initial linear behavior of the quantum MSD.
 We will explain this point in the following section.
 The inhomogeneous damping in Eq.~\eqref{eq:langevinLpos} is unavoidable when one employs a Markovian master equation with a harmonic oscillator satisfying complete positivity and trace preservation (CPTP)~\cite{Massignan2015Quantum}.

 Various types of quantum active matter can be modeled using a different quantum bath~\cite{antonov2025modeling}.
 For reference, we also present here the Caldeira–Leggett form~\cite{breuer2002theory}, although it is not used in the present work.
 The corresponding quasiclassical Langevin equation for a harmonic oscillator has the following mathematical structure~\cite{gardiner2004quantum,Lee2020Finite} One can see that the mathematical structure is the same as the one from ordinary classical systems.
-However, the map generated by the Caldira-Leggett master equation deos not satisfy the CPTP condition.
+However, the map generated by the Caldeira-Leggett master equation does not satisfy the CPTP condition.
 For further details about quantum active matter using this type of bath, see Ref.~\cite{breuer2002theory}.